HTTP API

 Use a data URL when:

-The ID of the model version that you want to run.
+The identifier for the model or model version that you want to run.
+This can be specified in a few different formats:

 Request a URL to receive streaming output using server-sent events (SSE).